espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

     * - Log output
       - UART0
           * GPIO8 (TX)
-      - USB to serial converter
+      - USB-to-UART converter
           * RX

   **Note** 1: Connection between individual pins of the {IDF_TARGET_NAME} board and the PC is already established internally on the {IDF_TARGET_NAME} board.
 You only need to provide USB cable between the board and PC.

-  **Note** 2: Connection between CTS/RTS is optional, depending on whether you want to use hardware flow control.
+  **Note** 2: CTS and RTS pins are required only when hardware flow control is enabled.

   .. figure:: ../../_static/get_started/hw_connection/esp32-c2-2mb-hw-connection.png
     :align: center